weichendahai/java-basic-notes/Java基础知识笔记-14-并发.md

 		* @param to the account to transfer to
 		* @paran amount the amount to transfer
 		*/
 		public void transfer(int from, int to, double amount) throws InterruptedException {
 			bankLock.lock();
-			try
-			{
+			try {
 				while (accounts[from] < amount)
 					sufficientFunds.await();
 				System.out.print(Thread.currentThread());
 				accounts[from] -= amount;
-				System.out.printf(" %10.2f from %6 to %d", amount, from, to);
+				System.out.printf("%10.2f from %6 to %d", amount, from, to);
 				accounts[to] += amount;
 				System.out.printf("Total Balance: %10.2f%n", getTotalBalance());
 				sufficientFunds.signalAll();
 			}
-			finally
-			{
+			finally {
 				bankLock.unlock();
 			}
 		}